Moons

 — The Moon completes an orbit cycle around Earth in 27 Earth days.
 The Moon keeps the same side/face towards Earth during its orbit, hence why there is a "far side" (or colloquially known as the "dark side").

-— While there is a United States flag planted on the moon, an international law (1967) does not allow countries to own planets, stars, or any other cosmic objects in space.
+— While there is a United States flag planted on the moon, an international United Nations law in 1967 known as the Outer Space Treaty does not allow countries to own planets, stars, or any other cosmic objects in space.

 Mar's Moons